-Pheochromocytoma is a rare type of neuroendocrine tumoura tissue mass that forms from groups of unhealthy cells that develops inside the adrenal glands, which sit on top of the kidneys.
-These types of tumours develop from chromaffin cellsthe basic structural and functional unit of all living things, which produce catecholamine hormones.
+Pheochromocytoma is a rare type of neuroendocrine tumour that develops inside the adrenal glands, which sit on top of the kidneys.
+These types of tumours develop from chromaffin cells, which produce catecholamine hormones.
 These hormones, which include dopamine, epinephrine (adrenaline) and norepinephrine, are commonly referred to as the ‘fight or flight’ hormones.

-Neuroendocrine cancers are a complex group of tumours that develop in the neuroendocrine system, which is responsible for regulating important bodily functions such as heart rate, bloodthe red bodily fluid that transports oxygen and other nutrients around the body pressure and metabolism.
-They most commonly develop in the gastro-intestinal tract, pancreasa long, flat organ that sits between the stomach and the spine that plays a key role in digestion and blood sugar regulation, and the lungs; however, they can develop anywhere in the body.
+Neuroendocrine cancers are a complex group of tumours that develop in the neuroendocrine system, which is responsible for regulating important bodily functions such as heart rate, blood pressure and metabolism.
+They most commonly develop in the gastro-intestinal tract, pancreas, and the lungs; however, they can develop anywhere in the body.
 These tumours develop from neuroendocrine cells, which are responsible for receiving signals from the nervous system and producing hormones and peptides (small proteins) in response.

 There are two primary types of pheochromocytoma.
 The most common type is adrenal pheochromocytoma, which is often shortened to pheochromocytoma.
 This type of tumour develops in the inner portion of the adrenal glands, or more specifically, the adrenal medulla.
 Most adrenal pheochromocytomas are functional tumourstumours that produce and secrete hormones, however, some are non-functional tumourstumours that do not produce and secrete hormones and are asymptomatic.
 The less common type of pheochromocytoma is called an extra-adrenal pheochromocytoma, or paraganglioma.
 These types of tumours develop outside of the adrenal glands.
 This page will solely focus on pheochromocytomas.